jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 business and may even take advantage of criminal call centers (yes, these exist) to help lend credence to their ploy.

 Phishing is a type of social attack

-76
-2022 DBIRSMB
+Figure 104\.
+Action varieties in 1 to 10
+employee organization breaches (n\=61\)

-What to do to avoid becoming a target
+28 If you’re unsure what “offline” means here, see “What to do to avoid becoming a target” below.
-1\.
-Use two\-factor authentication30
-2\.Do not reuse or share passwords31
-3\.Use a password keepergenerator app
-4\.Be sure to change the default credentials of the Point of Sale (PoS) controller or other hardwaresoftware
-5\.Ensure that you install software updates promptly so that vulnerabilities can be patched
-6\.Work with your vendors to be sure that you are as secure as you can be, and that they are following these same basic guidelines 1\.
-Keep a consistent schedule with regard to backups and be sure to maintain offline backupsmeaning that they are not on a device connected to a computer
-8\.Ensure that the built\-in firewall is switched on for user devices such as laptops and desktops (on may not be the default) 9\.Use antivirus software, for all your devices.
-Smart phones, tablets and credit card swipers are just as important as laptops and computers.
-It wont catch everything, but it will help
-10\.Do not click on anything in an unsolicited email or text message 11\.Set up an out of band method for verifying unusual requests for data or payments
-12\.Make sure the computer used for financial transactions is not used for other purposes such as social media or email
-13\.Use email services that incorporate phishing and pretexting defenses and use a web browser that warns you when a website may be spoofed How do I know
-I have become
-a victim?
+29 If you’re not familiar with “phishing” or “pretexting,” it’s okay.
+Keep reading for the definitions.

+2022 DBIR SMB

+75

 (usually via email) in which the attacker tries to fool you into doing something you should not, such as providing them with your user name and password or clicking on a malicious link.
-Examples include click here to reset your password or download an invoice, view the pdf attachment, verify your bank account number, etc. These attacks can be extremely realistic and are often very hard to identify.
+Examples include “click here to reset your password” or download an invoice, view the pdf attachment, verify your bank account number, etc. These attacks can be extremely realistic and are often very hard to identify.

 Pretexting is the human equivalent of
 Phishing.
 Typically, the threat actor attempts to create a dialog with the